dabeaz/curio/docs/reference.rst

    a ``curio.UncaughtTimeoutError`` is raised in the outer timeout.

+.. asyncfunction:: timeout_at(deadline, corofunc=None, *args)

+   The same as :func:`timeout_after` except that the deadline time is given as an absolute clock time.
+Use the :func:`clock` function to get a base time for computing a deadline.

 .. asyncfunction:: ignore_after(seconds, corofunc=None, *args, timeout_result=None)

    Execute the specified coroutine and return its result.
 Issue a